 | Defer remediation to hit feature deadlines | Accumulates vulnerability debt | V grows, correlations increase |

-| Add integrations without security review | Increases coupling and attack surface | Variance spikes after changes |
+| Add new integrations without security review | Increases coupling and attack surface | Variance spikes after changes |

 The art is reading the eigenvalue proxies and adjusting before you cross a threshold.
-A system showing critical slowing down (rising MTTR, growing correlations, increasing variance) needs intervention now, not after the next audit.
+A system showing critical slowing down (rising MTTR, growing correlations, increasing variance) needs intervention now.
+Not after the next audit.

 What to Do Tomorrow Morning